 24 March 2017

-Cuadrilla applies for a variation of its environmental permit.
+Cuadrilla applies for a variation of its environmental permit and reveals details of well test.
 Details

 30 April 2016

 The Brighton Argus reports that the National Domestic Extremism and Disorder Unit, based at the Metropolitan Police, have been monitoring the MP Caroline Lucas at public demonstrations, including the Balcombe anti-fracking protests, for nine years.